sergei-mironov/litrepl/paper/md/paper.md

 act as comments that prevent enclosed sections from being evaluated.

 Template grammars similar to the illustrative example in Figure 3 are encoded for Markdown and Latex formats.
-Before each run, Litrepl calls Lark [Lark] to compile a customized parser and uses it to access the sections.
+Before each run, Litrepl calls Lark [@Lark] to compile a customized parser and uses it to access the sections.

 Evaluation results are written back into the result sections, and the entire